Intermodalics/pickit-docs/docs/robot-integrations/techman/pick_and_place_program.rst

 Inputs
 ~~~~~~

-The program requires the user to specify the following inputs:

 Component parameters
 ^^^^^^^^^^^^^^^^^^^^
+The following two inputs are configurable from components in the :ref:`main program <techman-main-program>` logic:

 -  **Pickit IP address**: See :ref:`tm-init` component.
 -  **Pickit configuration**: Setup and product IDs, see :ref:`tm-configure` component.